dylansdaniels/textbook/content/01_getting_started/03_installation.md

 ## Installation

 We **strongly** recommend that you install HNN from our **`conda` package** instead of from `pip`.
-This `conda` package is "batteries included" and contains ALL features of HNN: the HNN API, the HNN GUI, Optimization, a working installation of OpenMPI for Parallelism, and is *significantly* easier to install.
+This `conda` package is "batteries included" and contains ALL features of HNN: the HNN API, the HNN GUI, Optimization, Joblib Parallelism, and MPI Parallelism.
+This is *significantly* easier to install than using `pip`.

 However, there are some cases where you should **not** use the `conda` installation: